Nguyễn Chánh Thi: Exile

 After the uprising was crushed, Thi was deported to the US, and lived in a small apartment on Connecticut Avenue on Dupont Circle, Washington, D.C.
 Although the apartment was small, Kahin, who interviewed Thi after his exile, described it as "handsome".
 However, The New York Times called it "shabby".
 Thi left his uniforms in his closet in Vietnam and disposed of all his medals.
 The only thing he kept from his military career was an army blanket.
 As part of his removal from South Vietnam, the American government gave him a substantial living allowance and paid for all his children's education fees.
 Around 1973, the payments were suddenly discontinued.
 In Washington, Thi spent much of his time at the Library of Congress, reading books about Asian history.
-Outspoken and still supported by many Buddhists, Thi tried to return to South Vietnam in February 1972, but troops loyal to the Diệmist President Thiệu surrounded his plane on the tarmac and prevented him from disembarking; the aircraft eventually took off and returned to the U.S.
+Outspoken and still supported by many Buddhists, Thi tried to return to South Vietnam in February 1972, but troops loyal to President Thiệu surrounded his plane on the tarmac and prevented him from disembarking; the aircraft eventually took off and returned to the US.

-Thi lived in the American capital until 1975, when he moved to Arkansas.
+Thi lived in the American capital where he had a house on Everett St. NW until 1975, when he moved to Arkansas.
 He lived in the southern state for a short period before settling in Lancaster, Pennsylvania.
 He worked in a variety of jobs and occasionally made speeches at universities and to Vietnamese American organizations and meetings.
 According to his relatives, Thi remained popular among the Vietnamese American community, most of whom had come to the US after the fall of Saigon and were stridently anti-communist.
 His family said their refugee compatriots often recognized him, and usually refused to let him pay for meals at their restaurants.
 Thi's second marriage, to Oanh Nguyen, ended in divorce.
 They had five children, four sons and a daughter.
 He later remarried, to Catherine Nguyen, who bore him a daughter.
 In all, Thi had six children and 12 grandchildren.
 He died at the Hospice of Lancaster County from heart ailments on 23 June 2007.